-Save several dollars on this latest edition until June, 2018.
-Free Shipping until April, 2018 in Canada and $5 to the USA;afterwards $5 in Canada thereafter $10.00 to the USA.
+Save several dollars on this latest edition until August 1, 2018.
+Free Shipping until Auygust 1, 2018 in Canada and $5 to the USA; afterwards $5 in Canada thereafter $10.00 to the USA.
 Both POD versions are now available in USA and overseas (Europe and Australasia).
 Shipping lower for POD in most cases.

 This is a story of the world’s oldest continuous mystery about Oak Island – of supposed treasure left before 1795 by Spanish, French or British pirates, or the Knight’s Templars/Holy Grail, Christopher Columbus, returning British armies after the American War of Independence and a host of other speculations … all that makes for a great story, many books, and a TV series … well known here and around the world.
 But O’Brien does not believe any of this and set out to prove a theory begun by his father in 1958.
 John was merely 12 at the time, but his fascination has turned into a passion, backed by rigorous research.